 Delivery of the Placenta (Afterbirth) Stage 3

 Although the baby has been born, you still has some work to do.
+The stages of labor do not end with the birth of baby.
 The placenta needs to be expelled.
 If the placenta is delayed, your doctor, nurse or midwife may encourage its expulsion by ‘kneading’ your belly to get the uterus to contract more effectively.
 This is called fundal massage.

 - Many women notice no sensation at all until they are asked to bear down “one more time.”
 The placenta separates from the uterine wall and is expelled through the vagina.